pablodecm/phd_thesis/src/104_chapter_4.md

 subset $S_\textrm{test}$ can then be used to obtain an unbiased estimation of the performance of $f$ on unseen observation.

-For some learning algorithms,
+For many learning algorithms,
+the learning process, or *training*, is iterative: the function $f$ is optimised incrementally based on the training data.
+In this cases, an estimation
-the learning process, or *training*, is incremental so an estimation of the generalisation error as the training evolves is useful to stop the training procedure and avoid generalisation degradation due over-fitting, in what is referred as *early stopping*.
+ generalisation error as the training evolves is useful to stop the training procedure and avoid the degradation of generalisation due over-fitting, in what is referred as *early stopping*.
 In those cases, as well as to compare and ensemble the results of various predictor functions and model configurations,